FePhyFoFum/PyPHLAWD/docs/bait_ex.md

 ## Starting a run

 Now we are going to start a baited run using the bait in the `baits` directory in the `examples/baited` directory.
+As stated above, these files in the `baits` directory need to have `.fa` at the end of the filename.
 For this example, we are going to conduct the analysis on Adoxaceae.
 We need to have a database of the plant sequences from GenBank (constructed using `phlawd_db_maker` or downloaded from another source).
 We also provide a directory to put the results (the `.` refers to the current directory).
 Finally, we give an output filename (here, `log.md.gz`).
 The log file will be gzipped so that it isn't too big and in a markdown format with each command that is run recorded.

 ![starting a run]({{ site.url }}/PyPHLAWD/assets/img/bait_ex_2.gif)